GREETERS & MODERATORS PREP PAGE

 GREETERS & MODERATORS FAQ

 Q: Will Greeters & Moderators have a uniform?
 Is it required?

 A: A conference shirt will be provided to you so that attendees can easily visually identify conference staff.
 You should wear your conference shirt whenever you are “on duty” but if you wish to wear something else when not scheduled to work, that’s ok too.

-A: All volunteers must have a Skype account so we can communicate with you in the event of technical difficulties with the conference grid.
-If you don’t already have an account, please download and install Skype, create an account, and add “AvaConInc” as a contact so you can be added to the OSCC20 Volunteer Skype channel.
+A: If you are not Presenter/Panelist or moderator, and don’t have skype, you can join our Discord Server.
+All volunteers must have a Skype or Discord account so we can communicate with you in the event of technical difficulties with the conference grid.
+If you don’t already have an account, please download and install Skype or Discord and create an account.

 Q: I’m a Moderator, how will I be added to the Skype call to introduce my speaker?